 Warm Weather Packaging: What is it?
 Do I need it?

-Areas above 82°F should definitely consider Warm Weather Packing.
+Areas above 70°F should definitely consider Warm Weather Packing.
 Of course, this is not required for cocoa powder, or dry products (coffee, tea, etc), but we offer this to ensure you are satisfied with the product you receive.
 This is an optional add-on at checkout.
 In the warmer months, we set the default to “yes,” but if you are purchasing dry products which do not require the add-on, or you are not experiencing hot temperatures, you can opt out by selecting “no” at checkout.”
 World Wide Chocolate is not accountable for chocolate meltage in-transit if this option is not selected at checkout.

-Dark Chocolate shipments should include this add-on for temperatures in and above 76°F. The melting point of dark chocolate is around 86°F-90°F.
+Dark Chocolate: Recommended for areas above 74°F (softening point).
+The melting point of dark chocolate is around 86°F-90°F.

-Please consider this a general guide help you decide on whether or not you should include this option when checking out, as we certainly want your product to arrive in good order!
+Please consider this a general guide help you decide on whether or not you should select this add-on, availablewhen checking out, as we certainly want your product to arrive in good order!